 During digestion, the body converts casein A-1 into a lectin-like protein called beta-casomorphin, which is thought to cause autoimmune diseases.

-Therefore, it makes sense to only consume southern European dairy products such as Parmesan.
-Moreover, dairy products from goats or buffaloes are not affected by the protein mutation.
+Therefore, consuming southern European dairy products such as Parmesan makes sense.
+Moreover, protein mutation does not affect dairy products from goats or buffaloes.

 Strict carnivores also avoid processed meat due to unwanted additives.